metalbear-co/metalbear.co/content/en/blog/why-should-you-prioritize-the-mirrord-booth-at-kubecon?/index.md

 ---
-title: "Why should you prioritize the mirrord booth at KubeCon?"
+title: "Discover mirrord’s approach to fast, cloud-connected local dev at KubeCon"
 description: "If you’re looking to speed things up and ship more, come see us at Booth #R51 - and we’ll get you sorted."
 lead: "If you’re looking to speed things up and ship more, come see us at Booth #R51 - and we’ll get you sorted."
 tags: